Independent-AI-Labs/AMI-UX/cms/README.md

 ## Active Roadmap & In-Development Features
 - **Full Log & SSH Terminal / `~` Console**: `public/js/shell-console.js` already mounts multi-tab terminals with keyboard shortcuts; upcoming work wires it to agent logs, SSH relay sessions, and node health streaming so operators can pivot without leaving the CMS.
-- **Auto-Translate File Action**: Planned action in the library modal + highlight overlay triggers translation pipelines for selected files, storing localized variants under `.meta/` while surfacing provenance in drawer metadata.
+- **Auto-Translate File Action**: Planned action in the library modal + highlight overlay triggers translation pipelines for selected files, storing localized variants as `<asset>.meta/translations/<locale>.json` (with provenance metadata) while surfacing status inside drawer metadata.
 - **Event Type Coverage for DOM Triggers**: `packages/highlight-core/src/highlight-plugin/core/automation.js` normalises listener types; forthcoming updates expose the full event catalogue in the trigger composer UI (label will read `Event Type`) and ship presets for custom events emitted by AMI agents.
 - **Scheduled Triggers**: Automation scenarios will gain cron-style configuration persisted through `/api/automation` so DOM or API actions can fire on timers in addition to live events.
 - **Rich Text Edit**: The docs viewer is evolving into an inline editor with diff-aware saves back to `files/uploads/**` and `.meta/change-log`.
 Rich text editing builds on the highlight plugin’s selection plumbing and will reuse the comment system’s persistence format.